Insights From Our Experience at the SEGD Wayfinding & Placemaking Conference

 The diversity of design reflected the varying needs of our client groups and the abilities of the teams to tailor the application to address those needs.
 Clearly, there is no one size fits all.

-Active in the SEGD design community
+Active Member in SEGD Community

 I particularly enjoyed the presentation Christian Daniels from EGG gave on their work at the Facebook headquarters in Menlo Park, CA. I feel there were a lot of valuable insights he shared that can be translated into our everyday work environments.
 The site was a challenge because of its mile-long scale and the wayfinding strategies that the designers implemented were very functional and engaging… and cool!
 I particularly liked the maps on the floors showing you exactly where you were standing in the overall building, and I think walking through there and seeing your progress on the maps would probably be a truly great wayfinding experience (you think you’ve walked a long time but that dot hardly moves!).
 The simplicity of the wall signs also recalls how Facebook used to be: very simple, clean, and easy to navigate.